MTD and VAT

 MTD for VAT functional compatible software must be able to:

 The MTD for VAT pilot started in April 2018 and moved to public beta in October 2018.
 In January 2019 the pilot was opened up to all businesses that are mandated to comply with MTD for VAT from April 2019 and to VAT group registrations.
+In February 2019 the pilot was further extended to all businesses except:

 The requirement to keep digital records does not mean that businesses will have to scan and store invoices and receipts digitally.
 Businesses can continue to keep documents in paper form if they prefer but each individual transaction (not summaries) will need to be recorded and stored digitally.
 HMRC would like to encourage records to be kept in as near to real time as possible, but it will still be possible to create the digital records at quarterly intervals, using a bookkeeper or other agent if required, provided the information is entered into a digital record keeping system at that stage.